 Over the years, hundreds of dryers have passed through our labs, and we test them from every angle.
 The chief concern: Can the dryer get clothes dry in a timely manner without damaging them?
 Next, we test extra features like steam or smart connectivity.
 Finally, we analyze the fit and finish.
 The very best dryers have sturdy doors, drum lights, and easy-to-read buttons.

 This appropriately-priced mid-range option has all the features you want and some you didn’t know you needed.
-It boasts simple controls, solid drying performance, and decent smart features.
+It boasts simple controls and a solid drying performance.
 Its drying performance is especially strong for its price point, on most cycles.
 Its Regular cycle finished faster than the average—64 minutes vs. 71—and got our test load of laundry 100% dry each time.

 You'll also love its smart features, which include notifications when you need to adjust a load to ensure proper drying.
 Nobody likes finding out their comforter or sheets balled up and insulated a bunch of damp laundry from drying properly.
 As far as standard smart features, the MED7230HW can notify you when a cycle is done, offers a remote start, and sends diagnostics and repair info when something goes wrong.